What are the aims of this leaflet?

 Atypical mole syndrome is a disorder of the skin which is seen in approximately 2% of the population.
-It is defined when an individual has more than 50 moles composed of melanocytes (pigment producing skin cells) present on their skin, and three or more are atypical (unusual) in their appearance, e.g. size and shape.
-An atypical mole is one greater than 5 mm in diameter, often with flat and raised areas, often oval rather than round, and often with some colour variation.
+It is defined when an individual has more than 50 moles composed of melanocytes (pigment producing skin cells) present on their skin, and three or more are atypical (unusual) in their appearance, such as their size, shape or colour.
+An atypical mole is one greater than 5 mm in diameter, often with flat and raised areas, oval rather than round, and with some colour variation.

 What causes atypical mole syndrome?

-It is likely that both genetic causes and UV radiation have a role to play in development of atypical moles.
+It is likely that both genetic causes and ultraviolet (UV) radiation have a role to play in development of atypical moles.
 The Caucasian population, especially Celtic (fair-skinned) people, are much more prone to developing multiple atypical moles, whereas the condition is rare in other ethnic groups.

 Is atypical mole syndrome hereditary?